 It is at her school where Katy starts to change.
 She starts to learn more about herself, her disability and that the things she is able to do, others struggle with.

 Another favourite scene of mine is when the PE teacher embarrasses another student by showing her how hard it is to use a chair.

 Izzie gives up her job to look after Katy and tries to encourage her to enjoy something again by trying to find things she can do (like making purses).
 She feels guilty about Katy’s accident as she blames herself for leaving Katy home alone, these feelings empathised when Katy snaps at her, blaming her for the accident too.

 Looking after Katy 24/7 proves to be stressful for Izzie, especially as Katy refuses to cooperate.
 She contacts a family friend, Helen—who is also disabled—and asks her to speak to Katy.
 Immediately, there is a contrast between Katy and Helen, which adds to the narrative and to the characters

 When Helen stays with the Carr’s, Katy realises that Helen is still independent despite her disability and has tricks that help make her life easier.

 However, after spending time with Helen, Katy realises that while Helen does occasionally need help, she is able to do things and still be independent by inventing tricks and techniques that make the task easier and this intrigues Katy.

 It is Helen who gives Katy the courage to go back to school and who pushes her onto the path of self-acceptance.

-Have you read the book or one that treats disabled characters in the same way? let me know in comments.
+Did you like this review?
+Have you read the book or one that treats disabled characters in the same way?
+Let me know in comments.